Skip to main content

 The RPWFE is designed specifically for GE French door refrigerators.
 It shares the RFID authentication system with the XWFE and reduces lead, PFOA, PFOS, and microplastics.
 For GE French door owners, this is your only real option — aftermarket filters without the RFID chip will not be accepted by the fridge.

 The biggest drawback is the 170-gallon capacity, which is the lowest among our premium picks.
 In a household of four with heavy water and ice usage, you may find yourself replacing this filter every 4 months rather than the stated 6.
-At nearly $50 per filter, that adds up to roughly $150 per year in filter costs.
+At OEM pricing with that accelerated replacement schedule, annual filter costs climb significantly higher than other brands in this roundup.

 Despite the capacity limitation, the RPWFE does its job well.
 Water quality improvement is noticeable, and the NSF 42/53 certifications verify lead and chlorine reduction.
 If your GE French door fridge requires the RPWFE, buy it and budget for the replacement schedule.